 - An applicant needs an efficient way for someone else to view or submit their request.

 Collaborator permissions in GLM/SLM apply to the entire grant or scholarship request, not just a single form.
-If a follow up form is assigned to someone other than the applicant who invited the collaborator, collaborators will not have access to that form.
-The collaborator feature offers three permission levels:
+If a follow up form is assigned to a different applicant than the one who sent the invitation, the collaborator can view that form but cannot edit or submit it.

 Applicant-Managed Collaborators